FluidInference/mlx-mdx/README.md

 This will not give you cloud level performances but it gets you maybe 70-80% of the way there for quick use cases.

 The resulting Markdown stays LLM-ready—headings, tables, and figure takeaways are explicit—so you can feed it straight into retrieval pipelines or even wire `mlx-mdx` up as an MCP tool to auto-parse documents on demand.
+This is particularly useful as not all codign agents can read or understand PDFs or deal with raw HTML.

 **Before -> After:**